-Saving up $1,000 for your first investment is a huge milestone!
+Saving up $1,000 on your first investment is a huge milestone!
 Rather than blow the $1,000 on a frivolous purchase, you have decided to invest the money for your future.
 Thats a big achievement, and one you should be proud of.
 If you are new to investing, you might not know what to do with that $1,000.
-One of the very best options to invest $1,000 is through a tax advantaged retirement account, like an IRA or Roth IRA.
+One of the very best options to invest $1,000 is through a tax-advantaged retirement account, like an IRA or Roth IRA.

 Invest for Retirement